Abstract induced modules for reductive algebraic groups with Frobenius maps: Introduction

 \section{Introduction}

-The decomposition of certain induced modules are extremely important in the representation theory of algebraic groups and finite groups of Lie type.
-One very important class of finite-dimensional representations arises by considering the induced module from a character of a Borel subgroup.
-It is well known that all finite dimensional rational irreducible modules arise by ``inducing" (see \cite{Jan1} for details) one dimensional representations of the Borel subgoup (known as the costandard modules), and the decomposition problem of such modules is known as Lusztig's conjecture (cf.~\cite{L1} and \cite{L2}) which is true for large characteristic (cf.~\cite{AJ} and \cite{Fie}) and false for small characteristic (cf.~\cite{Wil}).
-Each irreducible representation of finite groups with split $BN$-pair of characteristic $p$ over a field of characteristic $p$ occurs in the head (socle) of some induced module from a character of a finite Borel subgroup (cf. \cite{CL}, \cite{SW}).
-For the ordinary representation theory of finite reductive groups, each irreducible modules occurs in some virtual representation (known as $R_T^\theta$, cf. \cite{DL}), and this classical theory is also contained in the textbook \cite{Car} and \cite{CE}.
-For the finite group with a certain set of subquotients, each irreducible module occurs at the head (socle) of the induced module from some ``cuspidal pair" (cf. \cite[Chapter 1]{CE}).
+The decomposition of certain induced modules is extremely important in the representation theory of algebraic groups and finite groups of Lie type.
+One very important class of finite-dimensional representations arises from considering the induced module from a character of a Borel subgroup.
+It is well known that all finite-dimensional rational irreducible modules arise by ``inducing" (see \cite{Jan1} for details) one-dimensional representations of the Borel subgoup (known as the costandard modules), and the decomposition problem of such modules is known as Lusztig's conjecture (cf.~\cite{L1} and \cite{L2}) which is true for large characteristic (cf.~\cite{AJ} and \cite{Fie}) but not always valid in smaller characteristic (cf.~\cite{Wil}).
+Each irreducible representation of a finite group with split $BN$-pair of characteristic $p$ over a field of characteristic $p$ occurs in the head (socle) of some induced module from a character of $B$ (cf. \cite{CL}, \cite{SW}).
+In ordinary representation theory of finite reductive groups, each irreducible module occurs in some virtual representation (known as $R_T^\theta$, cf. \cite{DL}), and this classical theory is also contained in the textbook \cite{Car} and \cite{CE}.
+For finite groups with a certain set of subquotients, each irreducible module occurs at the head (socle) of the induced module from some ``cuspidal pair" (cf. \cite[Chapter 1]{CE}).
 There are analogous results in the representation theory of Lie algebras by considering the decomposition of Verma modules and baby Verma modules (cf.~\cite{Ver}, \cite{Ru}).
-Anyway, it is a fundamental problem to determine the submodule structures of various inductions.
+Anyway, in representation theory it is often a fundamental problem to determine the submodule structures of various classes of induced modules.